-Accelerated Pre-licensure BSN Track
+Bachelor of Science in Nursing Accelerated Pre-licensure BSN Track

-- The deadline for receipt of completed applications is January 15 for the Fall cohort and July 1 for the Spring cohort. - External applicants for this program will receive priority admission over students currently matriculated in a Jefferson Nursing program.
+- The deadline for receipt of completed applications is 5:00 pm January 15 for the Fall cohort and 5:00 pm July 1 for the Spring cohort. - External applicants for this program will receive priority admission over students currently matriculated in a Jefferson Nursing program. - Baccalaureate degree from a regionally accredited institution with a GPA of 2.7 or higher. - Completion of the following pre-requisite coursework: - 3 credit Social/Behavioral Sciences - 4 credit Anatomy and Physiology I and II - 4 credit Microbiology - 3 credit Humanities elective - 9 credits English (Grammar and Composition I, II, and Literature) - 3 credit Nutrition

-- Baccalaureate degree from a regionally accredited institution with a GPA of 2.7 or higher. - Completion of the following pre-requisite coursework: - 3 credit Social/Behavioral Sciences - 4 credit Anatomy and Physiology I and II - 4 credit Microbiology - 3 credit Humanities elective - 9 credits English (Grammar and Composition I, II, and Literature) - 3 credit Nutrition - 3 credit Foundations of Ethics - 3 credit Lifespan Development - 3 credit Introductory Statistics - 3 credit Pathophysiology (may be taken 1st semester) - Writing sample, one page or less, double-spaced, 12-font on the following topic: - Please describe your motivation for pursuing a BSN degree and why you want to do so at Jefferson College of Health Sciences. - Resume documenting previous education and work experience. - Completion of all prerequisite coursework by the end of the semester preceding the cohort start.
+- 3 credit Foundations of Ethics - 3 credit Lifespan Development - 3 credit Introductory Statistics - 3 credit Pathophysiology (may be taken 1st semester) - Writing sample, one page or less, double-spaced, 12-font on the following topic: - Please describe your motivation for pursuing a BSN degree and why you want to do so at Jefferson College of Health Sciences. - Resume documenting previous education and work experience. - Completion of all prerequisite coursework by the end of the semester preceding the cohort start.